-We’ve all heard about THE beautiful natural wonders of the world (the Grand Canyon, Victoria Falls, and the Great Barrier Reef), but there are many more jaw dropping destinations you probably don’t even know about, some so remote they're still untarnished by humans.
+We’ve all heard about THE beautiful natural wonders of the world (the Grand Canyon, Victoria Falls, and the Great Barrier Reef), but there are many more jaw-dropping destinations you probably haven’t heard of – some so remote they’re still (thankfully) untarnished by humans.

-In the most hidden corners of the Earth and far off the beaten track lay untouched and utterly perfect places which would instantly top any outdoor lovers bucket list…
+In the most hidden corners of the Earth and far off the beaten track, are these untouched and utterly perfect places.
+Get ready to feast your eyes…

 Located within a huge forest in Russia, the exact location of this mysterious lake remains unknown.
 And to add to the intrigue, nobody is certain how the lake, which lies in the midst of a dense rainforest, was actually created.
 Thanks to air photography, we’re able to marvel at its beauty and mystery from above.